ansys/pyansys-dev-guide/doc/source/guidelines/dev_practices.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Docstrings should follow `numpydocs docstring <https://numpydoc.readthedocs.io/en/latest/format.html>`_
 guidelines.
 Documentation within the ``doc/`` directory use the reStructuredText.
 (RST) format.
-Examples within the ``examples/`` directory should be PEP8-compliant
+Examples within the ``examples/`` directory should be PEP 8-compliant
 and will be compiled dynamically during the build process.
 Always ensure that
-examples run properly locally as they will be verified through the CI performed
+examples run properly locally because they will be verified through the CI performed
 via GitHub Actions.

 Documentation for the latest stable release of a PyAnsys libary is accessible